MicrosoftDocs/visualstudio-docs/docs/ide/suggest-a-feature.md

 ![Closed - Other Product state for suggestions on Developer Community](../ide/media/SuggestStates/ClosedOtherProduct.jpg)

-**Closed - Other Product** means we are unable to address your feature suggestion at this time because it's not applicable to the product it was reported for.
+**Closed - Other Product** means we're unable to address your feature suggestion at this time because it's not applicable to the product it was reported for.
 However, we'll provide details on where you can share your new feature suggestion for the appropriate product.

 - - -